Disease Team Therapy Planning I

 It is anticipated that there will be approximately 100,000 diagnosed vertebral compression fractures (crush fractures of the spine) among Californians in 2011.
 Most of these fractures will be the result of osteoporosis of the bones in the spine.
-Take, for example, the case of Mr. G. Mr. G. was an active 70-year-old life-long resident of Southern California.
-He was the first in his family to attend college, receiving his undergraduate degree from UCLA.
+Take, for example, the case of Mr. G. Mr. G. was an active 70-year-old life-long resident of [REDACTED].
+He was the first in his family to attend college, receiving his undergraduate degree from [REDACTED].
 He is the CEO of a company expanding into markets in Latin America.
 Four months ago he experienced the acute onset of low back pain upon bending over and lifting his carry-on luggage to the overhead compartment on his flight to a “new market” city.
-He was seen in the UCLA emergency room and diagnosed with compression fractures of two adjacent vertebral bodies in his lower back; he had a family history of osteoporosis but he did not know that he was affected by the disorder.
+He was seen in the emergency room and diagnosed with compression fractures of two adjacent vertebral bodies in his lower back; he had a family history of osteoporosis but he did not know that he was affected by the disorder.
 He was confined to bed and then a wheel chair for a total of five weeks.
 At four months post fracture he is just now back to work part-time.
 He lost an inch in height and now endures a permanent change in the shape of his lower back.
 He suffers from chronic low back pain has yet to resume flying to promote his business.
 He reports that he will “probably never get back to where I was before the fracture” Mr. G’s story is not uncommon among Californians.
 Up to 50% women and 20% men over age 50 will suffer an osteoporosis-related fracture in their remaining lifetime.
 Aging can significantly reduce the number of bone forming stem cells in the body, a fundamental cause of osteoporosis, The loss of adequate bone forming stem cell activity over time results in a decrease in bone strength and the development of osteoporotic “fragility” fractures.
 Current medical management of osteoporotic vertebral compression fractures such as those suffered by Mr. G includes pain control and best rest.
 With more severe fractures, causing persistent pain and disability, surgery is usually indicated.
 However, current surgery options are limited to injection of a fractured vertebral body with a cement compound that is toxic to living tissues including bone stem cells.
 Once set, the unnatural stiffness of the cement relative to bone can increase the risk of refracture of the treated vertebrae or cause new fractures in the adjacent vertebrae.
 In addition, cement leakage and entry to the blood stream can cause life-threatening complications.
 Thus, current therapies for osteoporotic vertebral compression fracture are less safe than possible and do not address the fundamental stem cell defect in osteoporosis.
 The current proposal seeks to deploy a novel bone stem cell inducing biologic device, [REDACTED], in crushed vertebral bodies to relieve the fracture victim’s pain and disability.
 It is our goal to establish a safe way to restore living, long-lasting bone to sites where it has been lost.

 Statement of Benefit to California: